 After a brief interruption, we’re returning to our back-to-basics series we started with The Cocktail and The Martini.
 This week’s drink is the Sour – possibly the biggest and most versatile family of cocktails out there.
 Every Sidecar, every White Lady, every Pisco Sour is a variation on the simple, delicious theme of spirits, sugar, citrus and ice.
 Figure out the right balance for just one, and you’re on your way to mastering them all.– Andrew

 Illustration by Shauna Lynn for Oh So Beautiful Paper

-Combine everything with lots of ice, stir well, and strain into a chilled tumbler.
-Enjoy!
+Combine everything with lots of ice.
+Shake and strain into a chilled cocktail glass and enjoy.